cortexproject/cortex/docs/blocks-storage/convert-stored-chunks-to-blocks.md

 The `blocksconvert` toolset currently has the following limitations:

-- Scanner supports only BigTable for chunks index backend, and cannot currently scan other databases.
+- Scanner supports only BigTable and DynamoDB for chunks index backend, and cannot currently scan other databases.
-- Supports only chunks schema versions v9, v10 and v11
+- Supports only chunks schema versions v9 for DynamoDB; v9, v10 and v11 for Bigtable.